-Policyholder tax is not a tax on the society's profit, it is paid by the society on behalf of policyholders.
-The value of the net assets managed on behalf of policyholders is charged with policyholder tax which is calculated and paid each year.
+Tax on returns is not a tax on the society's profit, it is paid by the society on behalf of policyholders.
+The value of the net assets managed on behalf of policyholders is charged with tax on returns which is calculated and paid each year.
 The cost is recognised as a tax expense.